from __future__ import annotations

 if actual is None or actual == creation_time: # pragma: win32 cover

-return # same process or can't verify — don't evict
+return # same process or can't verify, so don't evict

-# else: PID alive but creation time differs — the PID was recycled, so the lock is stale.
+# PID alive but creation time differs, so the PID was recycled and the lock is stale.

 break_lock_file(self.lock_file, mtime, ino)